nikitsky/apex_dev_tools/README.md

 #Install and configure
 ###Prepare project directory
-1. create a directory and extract all files from this archive to it
+1. create a directory and clone this repository to it
 2. open _Sublime Text_, do _File -> New window_, than _Project -> Add folder to Project_..., select the project directory and _Project -> Save Project As..._
+3.

 ###Configure environments
 Open ```config/environments.sh``` file and put your environments credentials.